 Homchan

-Housed in a beautifully preserved old mansion on Baanpa Pragarn Road in central Chiang Rai, this well-regarded restaurant combines a warm, elegant atmosphere with accomplished Northern Thai cooking.
-The lush, greenery-filled surroundings create a calm and refreshing setting that stands apart from more ordinary dining options in the city, making it a draw for both the food and the experience of the space itself.
-The menu leans into Northern Thai specialties, with khao soi — available in both chicken and beef — earning particular praise for its rich, aromatic broth and balanced spicing.
-Chiang Rai-style noodle salad, pad thai, pineapple fried rice, and desserts also feature among the highlights noted by visitors.
-The kitchen handles a broad range of dishes with consistent quality, and the restaurant functions as both a cafe and dessert destination alongside its full dining menu, making it a versatile stop at any point in the day.
-Good to know: Homchan is open every day of the week from 9:30am to 10pm, covering breakfast through to late dinner without any mid-day closure.
-This makes it a practical choice for travellers on flexible schedules.
-Pricing is not publicly listed, so checking the restaurant's Facebook page before visiting is worthwhile for current menu details.
-The venue is located next to the Sann Hotel, which serves as a useful landmark when navigating to the address.
+Set inside a beautifully preserved old mansion on Baanpa Pragarn Road in central Chiang Rai, this highly regarded restaurant draws visitors as much for its atmosphere as for its food.
+The interior is filled with greenery, creating a calm and refreshing environment that feels noticeably different from more conventional dining options in the city.
+The space carries a warm, elegant character that visitors consistently describe as ideal for unwinding over a leisurely meal.
+The menu centres on Northern Thai cooking, with khao soi — available in both chicken and beef versions — drawing particular praise for its rich, aromatic broth and well-balanced spicing.
+Chiang Rai-style noodle salad, pad thai, and pineapple fried rice also feature among the highlights, and the kitchen extends into cafe and dessert territory, making it a practical stop at any point in the day.
+The breadth of the menu and consistent quality across dishes have made it a repeat-visit destination for some travellers passing through the region.
+Good to know: Homchan is open every day of the week from 9:30am to 10pm, with no mid-day closure, which suits travellers on flexible schedules.
+The restaurant sits next to the Sann Hotel on Baanpa Pragarn Road, which serves as a useful landmark when navigating to the address.
+Current menu and pricing details are best checked via the restaurant's Facebook page before visiting.

 Experience hints